Garfield Sobers: Honours and legacy

 In the 1975 New Year Honours, Queen Elizabeth II created Sobers a Knight Bachelor for his services to cricket.
 The award was made in the British Diplomatic and Overseas section of the list, rather than on the nomination of the Government of Barbados, which had stopped putting forward recommendations for British honours.
 This caused the British Foreign and Commonwealth Office some unease, as shown by papers released by The National Archives in 2005.
 However, since Barbados had not yet introduced its own system of honours, the Prime Minister of Barbados was pleased that an honour would be forthcoming for Sobers.

 The award was originally intended to be made in the 1975 Queen's Birthday Honours, but since there was a royal visit to Barbados planned for February 1975, it was moved forward to the New Year list so that Sobers could be knighted by the Queen in person during the visit.
 The very short turnaround between the decision to make the award and its announcement meant that the Governor-General of Barbados was not informed of the award before the public announcement, which caused some hurt feelings between London and Bridgetown.

-He was the subject of This Is Your Life in 1975 when he was surprised by Eamonn Andrews while attending a reception at the Barbados High Commission in London to celebrate his recent knighthood.
+He was the subject of This Is Your Life in 1975 when he was surprised by Eamonn Andrews while attending a reception at the Barbadian High Commission in London to celebrate his recent knighthood.

 Sobers was made a National Hero of Barbados by the Cabinet of Barbados in 1998 and is thus accorded the honorary prefix "The Right Excellent".
 He is one of only eleven people to have received this honour and one of two recipients still living, along with Rihanna.

 Sobers coached internationally, having a one-time stint with Sri Lanka.
 In 2003 he was appointed an Officer of the Order of Australia, where he had played many first-class games for South Australia.